sedusa/azalea-report/content/home.md

   image: /img/employee-spotlight-09-24.jpeg
   title: Medical Assistant
   description: >
-    Meet Melissa Wilkerson, one of our devoted Medical Assistants who has been with our clinic since its opening in August 2022.
+    Meet Melissa Wilkerson, one of our devoted medical assistants who has been with our clinic since its opening in August 2022.
 Melissa is passionate about her work and equally dedicated to her family life.
 When not providing excellent care to our patients, she can often be found cheering on her daughter at softball games.
 Melissa also enjoys quality time with family and friends.
 Her long-standing commitment and experience make her an invaluable member of our team.

 programDirector:
   name: Gregory Beale, MD